Easy Olive Dip with Almonds

 This post may contain affiliate links.
 Please read our affiliate disclosure.

 If you love olives like I do, you’ll love this easy olive dip with almonds (not to mention this roasted tomato linguine puttanesca and Italian peppers with olives and breadcrumbs).
-And if you enjoy almond-stuffed olives, this dip is like a deconstructed version of them, with ingredients like tangy cream cheese, creamy mayo, and sharp cheddar tossed in for good measure.

 Why You’ll Love This Easy Olive Dip with Almonds

-- It can be easily doubled or tripled: Throwing a party or need to bring a snack to a friend’s get-together?
+Can be easily doubled or tripled: Throwing a party or need to bring a snack to a friend’s get-together?
 This dip can feed a crowd for relatively little cost, thanks to its basic ingredients.

 Key Ingredients